silverstripe/cwp/docs/en/developer.md

 ### How it works

-A special `$PDFLink` variable is provided to the templates, which gives you a link to access and download a PDF.
+A special `$PdfLink` variable is provided to the templates, which gives you a link to access and download a PDF.
 The first time the PDF is generated, a cached copy is stored into `assets/_generated_pdfs` which means subsequent users will download the cached copy.